 Meet Our Staff

 Jarrell specializes in the field of blood transfusion alternatives.
-His interest and respect for blood spans over 40 years, serving as a volunteer in visiting patients and later serving as a liaison, which lead to his work in bloodless medicine.
-He is a member of the Society for the Advancement of Blood Management from it’s inception in 2002, and has over 14 years experience in the hospital setting.
-He enjoys working with the physicians and the medical staff and most importantly, the patient, as their advocate, assisting them in making an informed choice as related to the use of blood products and transfusion.
+His interest and respect for blood spans over 40 years, serving as a volunteer in visiting patients and later as a liaison, which led to his work in Transfusion-Free medicine.
+He has been a member of the Society for the Advancement of Blood Management since its inception in 2002, and has over 20 years of experience in the hospital setting.
+He enjoys working with the physicians and the medical staff and most importantly, patients, as an advocate, assisting them in making informed choices about the use of blood products and transfusion.
 He attributes the success of this specialty service to his hard working and diligent team members and volunteers who work tirelessly in providing this service.

-Meagan Sek began her nursing career with CHI Franciscan Health in 2004.
+Meagan began her nursing career with Franciscan Health System in 2004.
 Motivated by a desire to help others in their time of need, she made the decision to enter the nursing field at a young age.
 As her career progressed, she found that the most rewarding facet of nursing was time spent with the patient—supporting, educating, encouraging, and advocating for the patient.
 When an opportunity arose for her to join the Transfusion-Free team in 2011, she was excited to be able to combine her knowledge and interest in transfusion alternatives with her favorite aspects of nursing care.
-She has a deep respect for the individual’s right to choose or refuse any offered treatment; and is committed to ensuring a patient’s deeply held convictions and choices are upheld.
+She has a deep respect for the individual’s right to choose or refuse any offered treatment; and is committed to ensuring a patient’s strongly held convictions and choices are upheld.